Malikiah/Real-Time-CRM-Lead-Processing-and-Notification-System/README.md

 ---

 ##### Data Source
-For the data source we will be receiving a webhook for the CRM on new leads then storing them into S3
+For the data source we will be receiving a webhook for the CRM on new leads then storing them into S3.

 ---

-##### Bronze Stage
+##### Storage
-The initial section that will store our leads will be S3
+The initial section that will store our leads will be S3.

 ---